Do I Need An EPC To Sell My Home?

 Scotland is a little different, sellers will need to conduct and provide a further extensive home report, including an EPC, but with a survey and property questionnaire too.

-By law, an EPC must have been conducted and provided a record before a property is put on the market for either rental or sale.
+By law, an EPC must have been conducted and a report provided before a property is put on the market for either rental or sale.

 When Is An EPC Not Required?